-Fishing Licenses: Service member is a resident of MD, on active duty with the armed forces, on leave with official leave orders may fish without a license in the tidal waters of the State
+Fishing Licenses: Service member who is a resident of MD, on active duty with the armed forces, on leave with official leave orders may fish without a license in the tidal waters of the State.

 Death Benefit to Surviving Spouse or Estate of Maryland Resident Killed in Action: The Department of Public Safety and Correctional Services is awarding a death benefit of up to $125,000 to the surviving Spouse, Children, dependent parents or estate of a Maryland service personal who is killed in action, or as a direct result of a wound suffered in action, in Afghanistan or its contiguous airspace, or Iraq or its contiguous waters or airspace.
 Applications must be received within three years.